Breno30/scalable-wordpress/README.md

 - Terraform installed locally
 - AWS credentials with permission to create the resources in this repository
+- A versioned, private S3 bucket for Terraform state
 - A DNS name you control if you want HTTPS with a custom domain

 By default, Terraform obtains the latest regional Amazon Linux 2023 x86_64 AMI